alexhowell2a/alexhowell2a.github.io/_posts/2021-08-10-axolot-games-cannot-go-unpunished.md

 - Early Access after 6 years, game is halfway complete

-- $25 price tag, after 6 years with a few sales here and there.
+- $25 price tag, after 6 years, with a few sales here and there.

 - Community is filled with children who don't see outside the walls Axolot has created